The Ad review center offers several features to help you find specific ads to review and block.

 - A visual match is a creative that is visually exact or very similar to the uploaded creative you're searching for, but may or may not be an exact ad match.

-You can also use image search to identify the source of a creative.
-Learn more.
+You can also use image search to identifying the source of a creative.